cstobey/vclods/docs/etl.md

 ## #mode Options
 Option | Description
 --|--
-odku_ai | The default: forces the AUTO_INCREMENTING keys not to bloat at the expence of an ALTER TABLE ui_split | tries its best to not bloat AUTO_INCREMENTING keys by being more particular about managing whether it uses an UPDATE or INSERT.
+odku_ai | The default: forces the AUTO_INCREMENTING keys not to bloat at the expence of an ALTER TABLE.
+Overrides ui_split ui_split | tries its best to not bloat AUTO_INCREMENTING keys by being more particular about managing whether it uses an UPDATE or INSERT.
 Best with lower cardinality tables.
+Overrides odku_ai sparse | Treats the temp table as sparse.
+All rows with NULL unique values are ignored.
+Only makes sense for leaf tables.
+Independent of other modes.

 ## #sync Optional Parameters
 These follow a destination table name